Christian Pulisic injury update: Chelsea reveal latest on USMNT star

 Tuchel added that Pulisic is working hard at Chelsea’s training ground today (Sunday), and his fitness status depends on how that session went.

-The German coach also said it would be ‘super exciting’ to have him back as soon as possible.
+The German coach also said it would be ‘super nice’ to have him back as soon as possible.

 But it seems like the huge Premier League clash against Manchester City on Saturday, Sept.
 25 is when we could next see Pulisic, at the earliest.